 - We understand the required Cleaning Protocols for self-catering properties in the context of COVID-19 and apply them.

 - We have produced an updated Check List for cleaning Dyer’s Cottage and training for our housekeepers.

 We understand that just leaving the safety of your own home and travelling to Yorkshire will mean you’re taking risks.
 You may then decide to stop off at a service station en route and it is likely you may visit a supermarket, cafe or historic building when you’re staying here.
 So you will already be taking calculated risks.

 We’re also mindful that the current situation is constantly shifting sands, so what you think will work for you now, might not be right in 3 months time.
 Or there may be another lock-down imposed, which is totally out of yours, or our control.
-We still say that you need to take out travel insurance to cover for such eventualities, but from what we’re hearing, most insurance policies are no longer covering for the fallout of a pandemic although there are a few which do.
+We say that you MUST take out travel insurance to cover for such eventualities, especially self isolation and illness.
+We are not liable to refund you for you not being able to take your holiday at Dyer’s Cottage for any of these unfortunate circumstances.
+This is why you should have travel insurance.
 We urge you to research this carefully and take it out as soon after booking as possible.

 With that in mind, here are the changes we’ll be making.
 These plans may change over time as new information comes to light, or new legislation is imposed, so keep an eye on this page for further updates.
 However, once you’ve already booked with us, I’ll be keeping in regular contact with you.

 Firstly, we want to give our housekeeper as much time as possible to clean our property.
 We will continue to offer flexible check in and check out days.
 Checkin days are currently Wednesday, Friday, Saturday and Sunday.
 This will allow her to clean more deeply and not feel rushed in any way.
 She will also be doing the following: